 The Administrative Licence Law (enforced in 2004) stipulated that the issues and procedures required of administrative licences should be made known to the public, and that hearings should be held on such issues and procedures if necessary.
 Since December 2000, the Chinese government has vigorously promoted openness in government affairs.
 The Regulations on the Disclosure of Government Information enforced in 2008 required the government to disclose government information in a timely and accurate manner and protect the rights of citizens, legal entities and other organisations to acquire government information lawfully.
-Meanwhile, China has established a government news spokesmen system and an electric government affairs system so that the public can acquire related information through portals/websites and press conferences or apply directly to the government for information.
+Meanwhile, China has established a government news spokesmen system and an electric government affairs system so that the public can acquire related information.
 In the past few years, the government has solicited public opinions on many major reform plans and important draft laws through government websites, the media, hearings and other channels enabling the public to fully express their opinions.